 Field Assessments will be conducted by qualified independent third-party contractors having associated expertise and using the appropriate comprehensive checklists.
 The checklists include the criteria established for NYS Clean Heat and for each category of technology supported under the program.
-Checklists are available on the NYS Clean Heat Resources webpage under Standards and Field Assessments for the following technologies:
+Checklists are available on the NYS Clean Heat Resources webpage under Standards and Field Assessments are for the following technologies:79

 - 1. Air Source Heat Pumps

+- 2. Air to Water Heat Pumps

-- 2. Ground Source Heat Pumps
+- 3. Ground Source Heat Pumps

-- 3. Heat Pump Water Heaters
+- 4. Heat Pump Water Heaters